AsherCode023/Alpha18-coder/README.md

 [![Website](https://img.shields.io/badge/ASHERCODE.COM-ONLINE-green)](https://jolly-hugle-b11123.netlify.app/)

-## I'm a 19 years old Self-Taught Frontend Developer UX/UI Enthusiast!!
+## I'm a 19 years old Self-Taught Frontend Developer!!

-- 🌱 I’m currently learning GraphQL as well as mastering redux and typescript
+- 🌱 I’m currently learning ReactJs
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking for a community to join
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects, start a personal brand and be a full-stack developer
-- ⚡ Fun fact: I love to draw and play guitar / piano
+- ⚡ Fun fact: I like to learn about anything and try very hard things

 ### Connect with me: